Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

 \subsection{Lipschitz maps}

 Let $g\colon X \to M$ be a 1-Lipschitz homotopy equivalence of a hyperbolic surface $X$ into a hyperbolic 3-manifold $M$.
-If $\alpha$ is a homotopy class of simple closed curve on $X$ then the length of the geodesic representative of $\alpha$ on $X$ bounds the length of its geodesic representative in $M$.
+If $\alpha$ is a homotopy class of simple closed curve on $X$ then the length of the geodesic representative of $\alpha$ on $X$ bounds from above the length of its geodesic representative in $M$.
 As a result, geometric features of hyperbolic surfaces can be used to control the geometry of 3-manifolds (cf. \cite{Thurston:hype2}, \cite{Minsky:torus}, \cite{Minsky:CKGI}, \cite{Brock:Canary:Minsky:elc}).

 Two standard constructions of such maps are Thurston's {\em pleated surfaces} and the related {\em simplicial hyperbolic surfaces}, also introduced in \cite{Thurston:book:GTTM} and used extensively by Bonahon \cite{Bonahon:tame} and Canary \cite{Canary:ends}.
-Though we will employ both constructions, we need only the consequences rather than the construction itself. \begin{theorem}[Canary] Let $S$ be a closed surface and let $M \in AH(S)$.
+Though we will employ both constructions, we need only their consequences rather than the constructions themselves. \begin{theorem}[Canary] Let $S$ be a closed surface and let $M \in AH(S)$.
 Let $x$ and $y$ be points in the convex core of $M$.
-We then have a homotopy $g_t: X_t \to M$ with the following properties. \begin{enumerate} \item The family $X_t$ gives a continuously varying family of hyperbolic metrics on $S$. \item The maps $g_t$ are 1-Lipschitz.

-\item The point $x$ lies in $g_0(X_0)$ and $y$ lies in $g_1(X_1)$. \end{enumerate} In particular, for any point $x$ in the convex core of $M$, there is a 1-Lipschitz map of a hyperbolic surface into $M$ whose image contains $x$. \end{theorem}
+We then have a homotopy $g_t: X_t \to M$ with the following properties. \begin{enumerate} \item The family $X_t$ is a continuously varying family of hyperbolic metrics on $S$. \item The maps $g_t$ are 1-Lipschitz. \item The point $x$ lies in $g_0(X_0)$ and $y$ lies in $g_1(X_1)$. \end{enumerate} In particular, for any point $x$ in the convex core of $M$, there is a 1-Lipschitz map of a hyperbolic surface into $M$ whose image contains $x$. \end{theorem}

 The previous result can be proven using simplicial hyperbolic surfaces.
 For the following, one needs pleated surfaces directly.
 We use this result only in Corollary~\ref{thinbounds}.